VonSwirl/ES6-boilerplate-webapp/docs/README.md

-NPM Package Scanned by Snyk
+This Repo is monitored by Snyk

 [![Known Vulnerabilities](https://snyk.io/package/npm/snyk/badge.svg)](https://snyk.io/package/npm/snyk)

 # ES6 Boilerplate Web Application

 This repo is intended to minimise the time spent on creating a NodeJS Web App from scratch.